🧡 Skip to main content🔍 Skip to search

 Summary

-It is evident, thus, that a correct specification of parameters requires a necessary disambiguation of the command line input by quote delimiting the elements appropriately.
-Even more, such disambiguation can not be accomplished automatically on the basis of formal processing of command line input.
+It is evident, thus, that a correct specification of parameters requires a necessary disambiguation of the command line input by quote-delimiting the elements appropriately.
+Even more, such disambiguation cannot be accomplished automatically on the basis of the formal processing of the command line input.

 Run more?